-Every directory on this list lets you create a B2B product listing for free.
+Every review site and directory on this list lets you create a B2B product listing for free.
 Some are completely free.
-Others offer paid upgrades for premium placement or analytics—but the core listing costs nothing.
+Others offer paid upgrades for premium placement or analytics — but the core listing costs nothing.
 Your product name, description, and category get indexed by search engines and crawled by AI systems either way.

-You'll also be placed next to your competitors on relevant directory pages.
-That's a good thing—it means buyers comparing solutions in your category will find you.
-Directories are where competitive searches happen, and showing up there raises your discoverability.
+You'll also be placed next to your competitors on relevant category pages.
+That's a good thing — it means buyers comparing solutions in your category will find you.
+Review sites are where competitive searches happen, and showing up there raises your discoverability.

-These range from high-traffic review platforms like G2 and Capterra to community-driven sites like SaaSHub and F6S.
-Each one is another place where a buyer—or an AI researching solutions for them—can find your product.
+These range from high-traffic software review platforms like G2 and Capterra to community-driven directories like SaaSHub and F6S.
+Each one is another place where a buyer — or an AI researching solutions for them — can find your product.

 Free Doesn't Mean Low Value

-Trust pilot gets 91M monthly visits.
+Trustpilot gets 91M monthly visits.
 SourceForge gets 22M.
-Crunchbase pulls 3.9M.
+Capterra pulls 2.87M.
 These directories earn revenue through paid upgrades, ads, or lead generation—your basic listing is how they build their catalog.

 For AI systems, a listing on a high-authority domain carries the same weight whether you paid for it or not.
 The directory's domain rating and crawl frequency matter more than your plan tier.